cgwire/zou/docs/index.md

 sudo apt-get install ffmpeg
 ```

-*NB: We recommend to install postgres in a separate machine.*
+*NB: We recommend installing Postgres on a separate machine.*

 ### Get sources